Parisian fashion houses make a timid return to the catwalks | ExBulletin

 He withdrew from the official event in Paris this week to organize his own parade on Thursday followed by a four-day pop-up store “to directly test customer reactions.”

-“I don’t think we really need the schedule,” he told AFP.
+“I don’t think we really need the timetable,” he told AFP.
 “The image of a young brand is done on Instagram, with celebrities and especially outside of the seasons.”

 But some of the more golden names are gearing up for a comeback.